ankane/strong_migrations/README.md

 #### Good

-1. Tell ActiveRecord to ignore the column from its cache
+1. Tell Active Record to ignore the column from its cache

   ```ruby
   class User < ApplicationRecord